balldk/balldk.github.io/src/routes/(app)/+page.md

 - I worked with [Prof. Truong Le Hoang](http://math.ac.vn/vi/component/staff/?task=getProfile&staffID=67) on Okounkov body and its volume associated with a $\N^d$-graded linear series.
 This project is funded by VINIF within sponsorship and cooperation program in 2024 between Vietnam Institute of Mathematics and VINIF.

 I do [coding](/coding) for fun.

+> Don't hesitate to ask me out for a meal if you see me around, I need to get fat.

 <!-- $$
 \operatorname{Foods} \xhookrightarrow{\operatorname{eat}} \operatorname{Aut}(\text{Me}) \rightarrow 1